sverx/devkitSMS/assets2banks/README.md

 :modify OR 0 16 0x1000
 # 'asset3 (tilemap).bin' first 16 elements (starting from 0) will be ORed with 0x1000 bit mask

-useless_file.bin
+my_notes.txt  # I keep track of some important information in here!
 :ignore
-# 'useless_file.bin' will be ignored
+# 'my_notes.txt' will be ignored

 asset4.bin
 :format unsigned int